Thick Hot Chocolate For One

 On occasion when it’s late at night I’ll do a hot cocoa mix made with milk, but when I want a special treat you can’t beat this thick hot chocolate recipe.

-Making a single serving of hot chocolate at home means you can customize it to your taste.
+Making this Italian hot chocolate at home means you can customize it to your taste.
 Want it thinner?
 Add more milk.
 Want it darker?
 Use dark chocolate.
 Want it lighter?
 Use semisweet chocolate.

-Although this is one serving of hot chocolate, it can easily be doubled or even tripled to serve your loved ones.
+Although this is a single serving hot chocolate recipe, it can easily be doubled or even tripled to serve your loved ones.

 I wanted to make homemade hot chocolate for one person in case you wanted a special treat for yourself without sharing.